 No direct DataBase access

-Another possible point for exploits is the direct acess to phpMyAdmin and the DB.
+Another possible point for exploits is the direct access to phpMyAdmin and the DB.
 This is why we're not allowing direct access to the DB except for our Enterprise plans, where the access is highly secured.
 In case you need to do DB operations, we recommend doing them following our guidelines.
 If that's not possible, then please send a request to our support team and we'll gladly help you out.

 Secure access to